PlayFab/thundernetes/docs/quickstart.md

 ### Expose ports 10000-50000 to the Internet

-Thundernetes requires VMs to have Public IPs and be able to accept network traffic at port range 10000-50000 from the Internet.
-To allow do that you need to perform the following steps *after your AKS cluster gets created*:
+Thundernetes requires VMs to have Public IPs (so game servers can be accessible) and be able to accept network traffic at port range 10000-50000 from the Internet.
+To allow that you need to perform the following steps *after your AKS cluster gets created*:

 * Login to the Azure Portal
 * Find the resource group where the AKS resources are kept, it should have a name like `MC_resourceGroupName_AKSName_location`.
 Alternative, you can type `az resource show --namespace Microsoft.ContainerService --resource-type managedClusters -g $AKS_RESOURCE_GROUP -n $AKS_NAME -o json | jq .properties.nodeResourceGroup` on your shell to find it.